vineet1996/goAktive/README.md

 5.Open browser with

-    localhost:5000/urlinfo/1/<url>
- It returns true if url is safe

-            {
-             "success": true,
-             "value": "url"
-            }

- It returns false if url is malware url

-            {
-               "success": false,
-               "value": "url"
-            }

    Endpoint to add malware url to database

       localhost:5000/add/<url>
  It returns true and url is added to database